 Sometimes the tribunal will decide the case in your favour just on the evidence, statement, or your explanation on the appeal form.
-If this happens they may ring you the day before the hearing or tell you when you arrive that they have decided to give you the award that you asked for and so don't need the hearing to go ahead.
+If this happens they may ring you the day before or tell you at the beginning of the hearing.